How do I get to the retreat?

 Each day you can choose to join a gently-guided activity around mindfulness, nature connection or creativity.
 These will mostly be done in and around the property.
 On one of the days, we can choose to go to the beach for our activities.
 The activities are optional.

 How does the programme work?
 Can we opt in and out of activities?

 In the morning, you will have quiet time to yourself and have breakfast on your own.
 Lunch can be eaten on your own or with other people.
-We'll do a couple of hours of group activities together, usually after lunch.
+We'll do a couple of hours of activities together, usually after lunch.
 These activities are optional - they aim to help you slow down, connect to yourself and the world around you.
 We eat dinner together around the kitchen table and catch up on our day.
 Sharing is optional.

 Is yoga included?

 There is no organised yoga but there are yoga mats available if you wish to practice on your own.